NOAA-OWP/t-route/contributing.md

 git commit -m 'Make Brief comments to explain your Feature

 Additional detail below a blank line, like this.
--Bullets are useful for a large commit
+-An explanation of why a change was made can help here -Bullets are useful for a large commit
--But usually, it’s better to just commit more often -With a short one-line description of each little change -An explanation of why a change was made can help here, though '
+-But usually, it is better to just commit more often -With a short one-line description of each little change'
 ```

 ### 11. Push commits to GitHub